Justice for Journalists: Investigative Grants Programme

-In 2022, the Charity supported an investigative report by The Sentry which exposed how South Sudan’s National Security Service, a highly militarised agency operating under the supervision of President Salva Kiir, has cemented control over the country and its various institutions, including the independent media.
+In 2022, the Charity supported an investigative report by The Sentry which exposed how South Sudan's National Security Service, a highly militarised agency operating under the supervision of President Salva Kiir, has cemented control over the country and its various institutions, including the independent media.

 In 2023, the Charity supported the documentary Of Caravan and The Dogs by filmmaker Askold Kurov and documentary Black Snow, directed by American journalist and filmmaker Alina Simone and produced by Kirstine Barfod.
+The documentary Black Snow has been nominated. for the Best Documentary at the 47th News and Documentary Emmy Awards.

 Also that year, the Charity supported the investigation of the Balkan Investigative Reporting Network (BIRN) into the covert tracking of journalists in Central and South-East Europe.
-BIRN’s survey of journalists in 15 countries who have been put under surveillance by intelligence services, criminal groups or private companies over the past few decades reveal how the monitoring of media workers remains a significant issue in Central and South-East Europe.
+BIRN;s survey of journalists in 15 countries who have been put under surveillance by intelligence services, criminal groups or private companies over the past few decades reveal how the monitoring of media workers remains a significant issue in Central and South-East Europe.

 In 2024, the Charity supported the MLSA report In the Shadow of Two Palaces: Conversations with Exiled Journalists from Turkey and Russia.
 The report features narratives and interviews with 11 journalists who were forced to leave their homes in Turkey and Russia due to increasing pressures on free media.
 In 2022, the Foundation also supported another MLSA project into SLAPP cases in Turkey.

-In 2024, during the International Journalism Festival in Perugia, FLIP and Media Defence hosted the side event showing the documentary Recent surveillance cases in Colombia, El Salvador and Mexico, supported by the Charity’s Investigative Grant Programme.
+In 2024, during the International Journalism Festival in Perugia, FLIP and Media Defence hosted the side event showing the documentary Recent surveillance cases in Colombia, El Salvador and Mexico, supported by the Charity's Investigative Grant Programme.